During our extended-temporary closure, we're bringing exhibits out into the community. Visit our sister institutions to see these ASM exhibits:

 - Hia-Ced Hemajkam exhibit, Invisible NO MORE!, is in response to the fight for federal recognition.
 In early 1900s the Hia-Ced O’odham were overlooked as a dying community and denied access to federal recognition, land trust, and other protections and support.
 Their community has been fighting for federal recognition for over four decades.
 This exhibit details the process they are taking to achieve federal recognition, and how this decision will support their cultural reparations and future as a distinct tribe.

-to catch this exhibit:
+to catch this pop-up exhibit:

 Tucson Festival of Books